 Break out the party hats.
 Clink your glasses in celebration.
-2014 marks the 31st anniversary of the French Quarter Festival.
+2017 marks the 34th anniversary of the French Quarter Festival.

 The festival takes place throughout the French Quarter, with stages and events between Bourbon Street and the Mississippi Riverfront, spanning from Canal Street to Esplanade Avenue.

 Feast on cochon de lait po'boys, boiled crawfish and snoballs.
 Sip on Abita Beer, Pat O'Brien's Hurricanes and more.
-This is a great opportunity to sample a variety of New Orleans' best dine-in restaurants, like Galatoire's, Muriel's and Tujague's.
+This is a great opportunity to sample a variety of New Orleans' best dine-in restaurants, like Galatoire's, Broussard's, Antoine's and Court of Two Sisters.
 More than 60 food vendors will be on hand.

 Search our listings for a variety of affordable New Orleans accommodations.